Description of the Profession

 Job Shadowing / Observation

 Experience working with a variety of animals is absolutely crucial for admission to vet schools and as preparation for a career in veterinary medicine.
 Caring for family or neighborhood pets is not enough.
 Prospective applicants should search out ways to gain experience by volunteering and/or working for animal shelters, veterinary clinics, farms that have livestock, zoos, wildlife rehabilitation centers, etc. Experience should begin early and continue throughout the college years.
-Current students or alumni should schedule an advising session with HPPLC's Prevet advisor and attend Prevet Club meetings for more information about local opportunities.
+Current students or alumni should schedule an advising session with HPPLC's Prevet advisor.

 Also, job shadowing and observation are the best ways for you to get a first hand look at a given profession and will help you determine whether or not it is one you wish to look into further.
 We strongly encourage you to take advantage of any such opportunities that arise during high school; or, if you are already in college, to arrange job shadowing and/or observation as soon as possible.